Get Your Medical Marijuana Card in Maine

-A medical marijuana patient in Maine can receive medical cannabis from a caregiver or purchase it from a dispensary.
-They may also choose to cultivate their cannabis on their property or a designated secure cultivation site.
+A person with medical marijuana in Maine may obtain or buy medical cannabis from a caregiver at a clinic.
+They may also choose to grow their cannabis on their estate or on a specified safe growing site.

-Caregivers and qualified patients can possess up to 6 mature plants and 2.5 ounces of the dry flower.
-Patients and caregivers can possess an incidental amount of cannabis, they can possess up to 12 nonflowering plants and 8 pounds of harvested, unprepared flower.
-It is strictly prohibited to gift or transfer cannabis to another person.
+Caregivers and skilled patients may have up to 6 mature crops and dry flower 2.5 ounces.
+Patients and caregivers may possess an incidental quantity of cannabis, possess up to 12 non-flowering crops and 8 pounds of unprepared, harvested flowers.
+Giving or transferring marijuana to someone else is strictly forbidden.

-There is no longer a list of qualifying conditions that a patient must have in order to get approved for medical cannabis.
-The final decision is ultimately up to the doctor deciding whether or not medical marijuana is right for their patient.
+In order to be approved for medical cannabis, there is no longer a list of qualifying conditions a patient must have.
+Ultimately, the final choice is up to the doctor to decide if medical marijuana is correct for their patient or not.

 - Alzheimer’s Disease